tylerlrhodes/bagombo/README.md

     * SQL Server or SQLite backend support (currently just SQL Server)
     * Support for themes and customization

-### 0.2.2 Alpha - Released
+### 0.2.3 Alpha - Released
 * [Releases](http://github.com/tylerlrhodes/bagombo/releases)
-* Breaking changes from 0.2.1 in Data Layer, would require a manual update to 0.2.2, some more changes coming in 0.2.3 (Data layer stability and better upgrades being worked on)
+* Breaking changes from the data layer from all previous releases
-* Mostly some bug fixes and minor tweaks
+* The Data Layer and the move from dev to production is becoming more stable
-* No functionality added
+* Bug fixes
-* Don't update to this from 0.2.1 as its probably not worth the manual post export / copy paste procedure required for the update.
+* Renamed Features to Topics to clear up any confusion

 ### Goals for 0.3
 * Bug Fixes